Are you skinny and want to gain weight?

 If so, you are not alone.

-I will show you how to gain weight the safe way, and go over the strategies I used to go from 135 lbs to 165 lbs.
+These are the strategies I used to go from 135 lbs to 165 lbs.

 Let’s dive right in.